stokesy3377/Cranium-League-Backend/README.md

    - **Close the Excel sheet** completely.

 6. Run `4_excel_datacross.py`
-   → Resets interim values, updates rolling balances.
+   → Copies the `Current bal` into `Prev Bal` and resets the `bets` column and `miscellaneous` column to take inputs for the next match.
 7. Run `5_excel-backup.py`
-   → Creates a timestamped backup in the `/backup` folder.
+   → Creates a day-to-day timestamped backup in the `/backup` folder.

 ---